 How to pack floor lamps for moving?

 Packing floor lamps for a move may seem an easy task but it requires some planning.
-Before starting, make sure you have the appropriate boxes and packaging paper or bubble wrap.
+Before starting this DIY project, make sure you have the appropriate boxes and packaging paper or bubble wrap.
 Coil the cable or cord and secure it with a rubber band.
 Unscrew the light bulbs and wrap them in bubble wrap before placing them in an adequately-sized box to minimize movement or in a larger box with dividers.
-Wrap the shade in packing paper and place it in its own box with air-filled plastic padding or soft fabrics to fill in the gaps – this is especially important if the shade is made from a delicate material.
+Wrap the lampshade in packing paper and place it in its own box with air-filled plastic padding or soft fabrics to fill in the gaps – this is especially important if the shade is made from a delicate material.
 Wrap the base and frame in packaging paper and/or air-filled plastic padding, depending on the material and finish.
 Finally, remember to label the separate boxes and wrapped items, so you can easily put them together again at your destination.

 An elegant, Italian design.

 Designed by Corrado Dotti for TOOY, Molly is as elegant as it is practical.
-This contemporary floor lamp features a circular base and a tubular frame that supports a painted dome shade.
+This minimalist floor lamp features a circular base and a tubular frame that supports a painted dome shade.
 Made of plexiglass, the bight screen allows the light to spread out evenly.
-Available with a brushed brass, pewter, or copper finish, the Molly floor lamp offers a perfect solution to brighten up a room and infuse it with a touch of Italian style.
+Available with a brushed nickel, brass, pewter, or copper finish, the Molly lamp offers a perfect solution to brighten up a room and infuse it with a touch of Italian style.
 Plus, this series also includes wall and table lamps along with ceiling pendant lights – if you want to coordinate your home’s lighting.

 Floor Reading Lamp